 These budget carriers have driven flight prices to Europe down to record lows in recent years – as low as $300 round-trip or less.
 Sure, you can snag a cheap flight on one of these barebones airlines.
 But they’ve also forced major airlines like Delta, American, United, and their international partners to compete on price, too.
 And that’s a win for consumers.

 The future of low flight prices hinges on lots of competition between airlines, especially the survival of these low-cost carriers.
 And they were already struggling before coronavirus.

-Norwegian has been struggling with budget problems for more than a year.
+Norwegian has been struggling with budget problems for more than a year, and the COVID-19 pandemic has only made it worse.
 Long before other airlines started shrinking, Norwegian cut 4,000-plus flights and laid off much of its staff as it entered survival mode.

 Some airlines have already fizzled out due to coronavirus, and more are sure to follow.
 Others are entering bankruptcy and an uncertain future.
 We can only hope that the vast majority of airlines still have a pulse when the dust settles.

 Jet fuel is one of the biggest costs for each and every airline.
 It’s another huge factor in the price of travel.
 And earlier this year, it dropped like a rock.

 In the early stages of the pandemic, the price of oil dropped to lows not seen in more than 20 years.
 While it bounced back closer to the norm, it’s still cheap.

 That’s little comfort to airlines now, who aren’t flying nearly enough to capitalize on the low prices.
 But if these bottom-of-the-barrel oil prices hold until travel rebounds, it’s a potential catalyst that will pull down airfare with it.

 Predicting airfare is more art than science.
 It can be unpredictable, given the puzzling sales we see from airlines day after day, year after year.
 Cash grabs, mistake fares, flash sales, and fare wars can spring up at any moment.